shaitan/handystats/configuration.rst

 Read :ref:`metrics-dump` documentation for the backgroud of the following options.

 **interval**
-    Specifies time interval for generating metrics dump of all collected statistics.
+    Specifies time interval in *milliseconds* for generating metrics dump of all collected statistics.

     Zero value disables metrics dump generation.